Use of Service Animals on Campus

-Students: Students with a disability who wish to use a service animal in classrooms, libraries, and in other public areas of campus are encouraged to contact the appropriate Dean [Associate Dean of the College, (540) 458-8746 (undergraduates), or the Associate Dean for Administration and Student Affairs, (540) 458-8528 (law school)] to facilitate use of the service animal across campus, and to discuss any other needed resources, information, or requested disability accommodations.
+Students: Students with a disability who wish to use a service animal in classrooms, libraries, and in other public areas of campus are encouraged to contact the appropriate administrator [Title IX Coordinator and Director of Disability Resources, (540) 458-4055 (first-year undergraduates and all law students), or Associate Dean of the College, (540) 458-8746 (all sophomore, junior, and senior undergraduates)] to facilitate use of the service animal across campus, and to discuss any other needed resources, information, or requested disability accommodations.
 Students and admitted students requesting to have a service animal live with them in campus housing should make a special housing request as soon as possible, but not later than thirty (30) days prior to the desired move-in date, by contacting the Dean of Student Life, (540) 458-8754.
 W&L reserves the right to request additional clarification or documentation upon receipt of a request for a service animal to live in campus housing, in accordance with applicable law and University procedures for special housing requests.
-Students wishing to resolve any disputed matters under this protocol should address those to the appropriate Dean designated above in this paragraph.
+Students wishing to resolve any disputed matters under this protocol should address those to the appropriate administrator designated above in this paragraph.
 An appeal from a decision of the Dean of Student Life regarding a service animal in campus housing should be directed to the Vice President for Student Affairs and Dean of Students.
 Students wishing to appeal a decision of another designated Dean regarding use of a service animal elsewhere on campus should be directed to the Provost in accordance with the applicable student disability accommodation policy appeal process - Undergraduate Policy (http://go.wlu.edu/OGC/ugDisabilityPolicy) or Law School Policy (http://go.wlu.edu/OGC/lawDisabilityPolicy).

 Employees: Employees with a disability who wish to use a service animal as a reasonable accommodation in a University office or other areas of W&L's campus not open to the general public will need to contact the Executive Director of Human Resources, (540) 458-8250, and request such an accommodation through the Employee Disability Accommodation Policy (http://go.wlu.edu/OGC/EeDisabilityPolicy).